Listen. Believe.

 Alianza is currently seeking candidates for its Board of Directors!
 Our Board members are essential to the health and success of our programs and services.
 Learn more and fill out a Board application here.

-Alianza is grateful for generous support from the Department of Public Health, Massachusetts Office for Victim Assistance (MOVA), Holyoke and Chicopee Community Development offices, City of Springfield Continuum of Care program, and the Diocese of Springfield.
+Alianza is grateful for generous support from the Massachusetts Department of Public Health, Massachusetts Office for Victim Assistance (MOVA), Chicopee Community Development offices, City of Springfield Continuum of Care program, and the Diocese of Springfield.
 Alianza’s programs and services are partially supported by a Violence Against Women Act (VAWA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
-Additional support comes from the Massachusetts Bar Foundation, the Carlos Vega Fund for Social Justice & Community Service, and area businesses and individuals who Alianza on behalf of domestic violence survivors.
+Additional support comes from the Massachusetts Bar Foundation, the Carlos Vega Fund for Social Justice & Community Service, the John M. Sawyer Trust, and area businesses and individuals who support Alianza on behalf of domestic violence survivors.